-At the Simpson Querrey Institute (SQI) our research falls into one or more of the five research areas outlined below.
+At the Simpson Querrey Institute (SQI) our research falls into one or more of the four research areas outlined below.

 Our institute's research in regenerative medicine seeks to direct and enhance the body's own repair mechanisms to grow new functional tissues.
 Advancing the field requires interdisciplinary research with contributions from the life, physical and engineering sciences.

 Learn more about regenerative medicine